web-auth/doc/prerequisites/credential-record.md

 description: Authenticator details and how to manage them
 ---

-# Credential Source
+# Credential Record

-## Credential Source Class
+## Credential Record Class

-After the registration of an authenticator, you will get a `Webauthn\PublicKeyCredentialSource` object.
+After the registration of an authenticator, you will get a `Webauthn\CredentialRecord` object.
 This object contains all the credential data needed to perform user authentication:

 * **publicKeyCredentialId**: The unique identifier of the credential (binary string)
 * **type**: The credential type (always `"public-key"`)